Star Wars: Clone Wars: Broadcast

 The series originally ran on Cartoon Network.
-In addition to being shown on television, the episodes were released online simultaneously on the Star Wars and Cartoon Network websites.
-It was heavily advertised by the channel, and was originally shown immediately before their popular Friday-night programming block, 'Fridays'.
+In addition to being shown on television, the episodes were simultaneously released online on the Star Wars and Cartoon Network websites.
+It was heavily advertised by the channel and was originally shown immediately before their popular Friday-night programming block, 'Fridays'.

 Episodes

 Season 1 (2003)

 The first season consisted of 10 episodes, lasting three minutes each.
 Along with the second season, it was released on DVD as Volume One.

 Season 2 (2004)

 The second season consisted of 10 episodes, lasting three minutes each.
 Along with the first season, it was released on DVD as Volume One.

 Season 3 (2005)

 The third and final season consisted of five episodes, lasting 12 minutes each.
 These episodes were released on DVD as Volume Two.

 Reception

 Critical response

 As of 2019, the review aggregator website Rotten Tomatoes lists four out of five critics as giving season 1 a positive review.
 In 2009, Clone Wars was ranked 21 on IGN's Top 100 Animated Series list.

 Various articles have been written about the series since its 2021 release on Disney+.
 ComicBook.com writes that it "is worth a watch for any fan of magnificent animation".
-SyFy Wire's Phil Pirrello rated the series as the best Star Wars television production ever produced, writing that Tartakovsky "gave Star Wars its most dynamic visuals ever as he tackled all the Clone Wars action and conflict Lucas left out of his big-screen prequels."
+SyFy Wire's Phil Pirrello rated the series as the best Star Wars television production ever produced, writing that Genndy Tartakovsky "gave Star Wars its most dynamic visuals ever as he tackled all the Clone Wars action and conflict Lucas left out of his big-screen prequels."
 Pirrello continues: "[W]hat Clone Wars lacks in intricate storytelling it more than makes up for with stunning animation and stirring action scenes.
 The mini-episodes are bare bones by design, as Tartakovsky employs a pure visual storytelling execution ...
 The franchise has only taken such a bold stylistic risk this one time."
 Collider's Liam Gaughan calls the series "ahead of its time" and says it "better utilized the environments, planets, and tech designs [than] the prequels" as well as "side characters better suited for a brief adventure", concluding that it is "a striking piece of standalone animation that doesn't require comprehensive knowledge of the universe" and "a groundbreaking work of art".
 Elijah Beahm of The Escapist states that the series "took effectively everything people loved and hated about the prequel films – and made it work."

 In a list of "Best Animated Star Wars Moments", /Film credits the series with marking "the arrival of a new era for animated storytelling that seriously expanded the canon of the galaxy far, far away", specifically praising the dialogue-free scenes of Mace Windu fighting battle droids without a lightsaber (calling it "a dream seeing the legend in action") and Anakin's premonitory hallucination of Vader's helmet on a cave wall (drawing a parallel to Luke's vision on Dagobah in The Empire Strikes Back).